Tourism in Peru: Gastronomic tourism

-Peruvian cuisine stems mainly from the combination of Spanish cuisine with traditional native Peruvian ingredients, with later influences from the cuisines of China, Italy, West Africa and Japan, due to the arrival of immigrants from those locations.
+Peruvian cuisine stems mainly from the combination of Spanish cuisine with traditional Andean ingredients, as well later influences from the cuisines of China, Italy, West Africa and Japan, due to the arrival of immigrants from those locations.
 Each of these cuisines has had to be heavily adapted because of a lack or scarcity of many ingredients.
 For example, it is still impossible to find such commonplace items as lemons, turnips, kale and chestnuts in Peru.
 It is next to impossible to find authentic foreign cuisine to this day because of a lack of ingredients.
-For example, one can not find authentic Chinese dishes such as Mapo dofu.
+For example, one cannot find authentic Chinese dishes such as Mapo dofu.
 Instead one finds a mixture of Chinese cooking that has been adapted to the ingredients available in Peru known as Chifa.

 The three traditional staples of Peruvian cuisine are corn, potatoes and beans.
 These ingredients have been combined with a number of staples brought by the Spanish, such as rice, wheat and meat (such as beef, pork and chicken).
 Many traditional foods, such as quinoa, kiwicha, chili peppers and several roots and tubers which had previously been tossed aside for European products, have seen a resurgence in popularity in recent decades with a revival of interest in native Peruvian food crops.

 Traditional foods in the coast, mountains, and jungle are markedly different from each other.
 Because of this, the local gastronomy depends greatly on what part of Peru one visits.